-English, B.A.
-Film Concentration Curriculum Guide (Suggested 4-Year Plan of Study)
+English to Speakers of Other Languages/ K-12 Certification, B.A.
+Curriculum Guide (Suggested 4-Year Plan of Study)

-Complete 10 courses of English beyond ENGL 103 .
+Complete 10 courses in the major beyond ENGL 103 .

 Complete all courses in the major with grades of C or better.

-Complete one writing course beyond ENGL 103 (taken as part of track/concentration).
+Complete 1 writing course beyond ENGL 103 (taken as part of track/concentration).

-Complete one diversity course (taken as part of track/concentration).
+Complete 1 diversity course (taken as part of track/concentration).

 Complete the requirements of a track or concentration.

-Transfer students majoring in English must complete a minimum of four courses of English courses at Salisbury University.
+Transfer students majoring in English must complete a minimum of 4 English courses at Salisbury University

 This checklist is an unofficial tool for planning.
 Matriculated students and advisors should consult the Academic Requirements Report in GullNet before and after registering for classes each semester to track academic progress.